Nishan-k/Predicting-heart-disease-using-Logistic-Regression--ML-Classification-/README.md

 <h2 id="Overview">1.
 Overview</h2>
- WHO (World Health Organization) estimates that out of 5 deaths, 4 of them are realted to the cardiovascular disease(CVD), so the goal of this project is to use Logistic Regression to determine the propoertion of patients who are at a high risk of CVD.
+ WHO (World Health Organization) estimates that out of 5 deaths, 4 of them are realted to the cardiovascular disease(CVD), so the goal of this project is to use Logistic Regression to determine the proportion of patients who are at a high risk of CVD.

  This project focuses on preprocessing, class imbalance handling, hyperparameter tuning, and evaluating model performance using real-world health data.